 This course covers the examination of drainage problems, properties and effects of soil and subsurface water, and how to maintain, inspect, and install culverts among many other drainage issues.

 - Culvert design and maintenance

 - Cross section elements

 - Purpose of cross section elements and maintenance techniques

-David P. Orr, P.E., is the Director of the Cornell Local Roads Program, NY LTAP.
-Formerly the Deputy Highway Superintendent for Yates County, NY.
-David has over fifteen years of road-related experience.
+David P. Orr, P.E., Director of the NYLTAP, Cornell Local Roads Program.
+Formerly the Deputy Highway Superintendent for Yates County, NY., David has over fifteen years of road-related experience.

 Withdrawal Policy: In the event that you are unable to attend a program for any reason, please note you must submit your withdrawal in writing at least 72 hours in advance of the start of a program to receive a refund.
 If am emailed or faxed withdrawal is not received by our department, the full program fee will be charged and is nonrefundable.
 A phone call asking for withdrawal is not sufficient.